 Still Enjoying The Endless Frolic!

 Now, that said, “growing up” doesn’t mean not having ridiculous amounts of fun.
-Steve reminded me to lighten up on myself and to enjoy life, and his version of “enlightenment” still resonates for me to this day.
+Steve reminded me to lighten up on myself and enjoy life, and his version of “enlightenment” still resonates with me to this day.
 I am all about the fun.

 Steve shows up in my book, and yet he’s far from being the main event.
 The book is about my journey of learning to love myself, as I am, despite the trauma of my early 20s, despite the moments when I fell into despair, despite any mistakes or perceived failures.
 I am nearly 200 pages into writing my book now and as I continue to write and revise, I want to focus on the magic that is at the heart of living my dream life.

-I’m grateful that I ever met Steve, grateful that I experienced such a fun, silly, hot, over-the-top romance, and grateful that I learned that the greatest gift that you can give someone you love is the freedom for things to turn out and be as they should.
+I’m grateful that I met Steve, grateful that I experienced such a fun, silly, hot, over-the-top romance, and grateful that I learned that the greatest gift that you can give someone or something you love is the freedom for things to turn out and be as they should.
 Sometimes not having a dream come true ends up pushing you towards a bigger, better dream.

 Note: Articles by Lisa may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.